-At your discretion and with the concurrence of your division coordinator and faculty advisor, the 16-hour minor requirement may be filled in one of the five ways listed below:
+At your discretion and with the concurrence of your program area coordinator and faculty advisor, the 16-hour minor requirement may be filled in one of the five ways listed below:

 - a.
 Full (16 hours) minor in a single department outside the Department of Psychology - b.
 Split minor (at least 8 hours each) in two departments outside Psychology - c.
 Split minor (at least 8 hours each), half within the department and half outside - d.
-Split minor (at least 8 hours each) in two divisions in the department but outside your own division - e.
-Full (16 hours) minor in one division in the department, but outside your own division
+Split minor (at least 8 hours each) in two program areas in the department but outside your own program area - e.
+Full (16 hours) minor in one program area in the department, but outside your own program area